Recent advancements have made rotary kiln alignment methods faster and more effective than ever.

 Rotary kilns can fall out of alignment for a number of reasons.
 Kiln misalignment could be a result of structural issues such as sinking foundations, shifting steel, or processing environment issues such as the amount of humidity or even dust in the air.

 The myriad of reasons for which a kiln can fall out of alignment can make misalignment difficult to predict.
 For this reason, regular inspections should be performed by on-site personnel to catch any signs of misalignment at their onset, before they have a chance to escalate.
-Annual inspections should also be performed by the original equipment manufacturer.
+Annual inspections should also be performed by the original equipment manufacturer or other qualified service provider.
 Recording any misalignment issues and how they were treated is best practice and can be useful in helping to predict future alignment issues and treatment methods.

 Alignment is also necessary at installation.
 During installation, care must be taken to account for the hot kiln load; a hot kiln under operational load will behave much differently than a cold, empty kiln.
 Aligning a cold kiln without taking into account the thermal stresses and operational load of production conditions can result in a misaligned kiln from the start.